Macrocystis: Ecology

+Macrocystis typically grow forming extensive beds, large "floating canopies", on rocky substrata between the low intertidal.
+It was harvested by barges which used large blades to harvest up to 300 tons a day along the coast of California.

 Macrocystis pyrifera is found in North America (Alaska to California), South America, South Africa, New Zealand, and southern Australia.
 It thrives in cooler waters where the ocean water temperature remains mostly below 70 F. The species is also found near Tristan da Cunha in the Mid-South Atlantic Ocean.

 Where the bottom is rocky and affords places for it to anchor, giant kelp forms extensive kelp beds with large "floating canopies".
 When present in large numbers, giant kelp forms kelp forests that are home to many marine species that depend upon the kelp directly for food and shelter, or indirectly as a hunting ground for prey.
 Both the large size of the kelp and the large number of individuals significantly alter the availability of light, the flow of ocean currents, and the chemistry of the ocean water in the area where they grow.

 In high-density populations, giant kelp individuals compete with other individuals of the species for space and resources.
 Giant kelp may also compete with Pterygophora californica in these circumstances.

 Where surface waters are poor in nutrients, nitrogen in the form of amino acids is translocated up the stipe through sieve elements that very much resemble the phloem of vascular plants.
 Translocation of nutrients along the stipe may be as rapid as 60 cm per hour.
 Most translocation occurs to move carbon-rich photosynthate, and typically transfers material from mature regions to actively growing regions where the machinery of photosynthesis is not yet fully in place.
 Translocation also moves nutrients downward from light-exposed surface fronds to sporophylls (reproductive fronds) at the base of the kelp, where there is little light and thus little photosynthesis to produce food.

+Recent research has shown that Arctic kelp forests can steadily increase pH levels by 0.15 units over a 10-day period during extended daylight conditions in summer.
+This pH regulation, driven by sustained photosynthetic activity, helps mitigate the harmful effects of ocean acidification and supports calcifying organisms such as bivalves and sea urchins.

+Species

+Initially, 17 species were described within the genus Macrocystis.
+In 1874, Hooker, following blade morphology, put them all under the same taxon, Macrocystis pyrifera.
+In modern times, the large number of species were re-classified based on the holdfast morphology, which distinguished three species (M. angustifolia, M. integrifolia, and M. pyrifera) and on blade morphology, which added a fourth species (M. laevis) in 1986.
+In 2009 and 2010, however, two studies that used both morphological and molecular assessments demonstrate that Macrocystis is monospecific (as M. pyrifera), which is currently accepted by the phycological community (see AlgaeBase).

+Morphs

+Although Macrocystis is a monospecific genus, some split it into the four morphs, or sub-species, described below, following pre-2010 taxonomy: